Chain Tutte polynomials: Chain Tutte evaluations and specializations

 Let $M$ be a matroid and $I_m$ be the number of independent sets of size $m$ in $M$.
 Then

 \end{proposition}

-If we swap the 1's and 2's in the above we get some more complicated numbers.
+If we swap the 1s and 2s in the above we get the `dual' result.
 Recall that $T^1_{M}(1;2)$ is the number of spanning sets of the matroid.
 Now we examine $T^2_M(1,1;2,2)$ and again we need more notation.

 \begin{proposition}